paitiewfrance/paitiewfrance.github.io/tour-pays-de-la-loire/castles-of-the-loire-valley.md

 ### วันที่ 8: Château de Valençay - Blois

+DInner and night at Blois

-### วันที่ 9: The Château de Chambord - The Château de Cheverny
+### วันที่ 9: The Château de Cheverny - The Château de Chambord ( UNESCO-listed castle)
+After lunch, head on to the Château de Cheverny, a Classical style castle dated from the 17th century.
+The Château de Cheverny was a source of inspiration for Tintin illustrator Hergé as the majestic residence closely resembles to Marlinspike Hall, the country residence of popular Tintin character Captain Haddock.

+Step inside the castle, admire the magnificient furniture ,  objets d'arts and tapestries.
+Browse the  sumptuous rooms like the king's bedroom,  the drill hall, the library and the tapestry salon.
+Then, explore the park and its natural heritage with electric car or stroll around the tree-lined park that surround the castle.

+After lunch along the way, we will spend the whole afternoon discover the Château de Chambord, UNESCO-listed  and masterpiece of Rennaissance castle.
+Built in the 16th century by king France l , the building was constructed on immense proportions, measuring 156 meters by 117 meters.
+Housing 440 rooms, 282 firefplaces and 800 carved capitals (!), it is the biggest castle in Loire valley.

+Stroll inside the castle, discover the appartments, terraces , its famous double spiral staircase that allow 2 people to go up and downs the stair without passing each other.
+A 3 hours guided visit will allow you to discover the entire building by taking all necessary circulations, and reveals what make the architecture a masterpiece of Rennaissance.

+After visiting the inside, wander around the chateau terrace, admire the view of thousands of attic windows, chimneys, capitals, spires and little steeples of the building and take a walk along the numerous waymarked footpaths.

+Dinner and night at

-### วันที่ 10: The Château de Sully-sur-Loire - Meung-sur-Loire - Paris
+### วันที่ 10: Meung-sur-Loire - The Château de Sully-sur-Loire - Paris
-After breakfast, head on to Meung-sur-Loire,
+After breakfast, head on to Meung-sur-Loire, a charming medieval town and visit the it's castle, former residence of the bishops of Orleans.
+You will admire the medieval gateway of Amont, the remains of the ramparts, the old house lined along cobbled streets and the Saint-Liphard collegiate church, from the 11th and 13th century.
+Take also a pleasant walk along the Mauves river crossing the town.

-For our last place to visit, we will  drive to Sully to visit The Château de Sully-sur-Loire.
+After lunch, for our last place to visit, we will  drive to Sully to visit The Château de Sully-sur-Loire.
 It is the former residence of the dukes of Sully.
 Take a walk around the pleasant tree-lined park surrounding the château, rampart walk and moats, admire this genuine medieval fortress, it's tower and dunjeon.
 Inside the castle, admire tapestries on display and paintings as well as the magnificient roof structure, built in the 14th century.

 We will then drive to CDG airport for late evening flight back to Bangkok.
 End of the tour.